4thel00z/4thel00z.github.io/_posts/2018-03-04-python-tipp-context-manager-class-1.md

 ---
 layout: post
-title:  "Python Tipp 1: How to write a context manager"
+title:  "Python Tipp 1: How to write a class based context manager"
 date:   2018-03-04 19:19:41 +0100
 categories: python-tipp python contextmanager context manager

 ---

-## Python Tipp 1 - Class based context managers

 Sometimes you catch yourself writing code that is full of try and except blocks to deal with a component that has an open and close function.